credit card news

 “We have a lot of business owners that after taking capital the first time with Square come back for a second or a third time, and there’s been a lot of excitement there.
-Our sellers find Square Capital invaluable, and over 90 percent of those who have been offered a second advance have accepted it,” Square’s spokesperson said.
+Our sellers find Square Capital invaluable, and over 90 percent of those who have been offered a second loan have accepted it,” Square’s spokesperson said.

 “Since we work with business owners so closely and we hear from them all the time, we really feel strongly about building the tools that they’re looking for.
 We’re always trying to solve the biggest pinpoints that their consumers face,” he added.

 Payment Processing Technologies With Consumers in Mind

 There have been a lot of changes in payment technologies since Square’s founding—NFC (Near Field Communication) and EMV transitions have certainly thrown a wrench in the way customers pay and businesses accept payments—but Square remains an industry pacesetter by pioneering solutions for both merchants and their consumers.